 Please note that these costs are just indicative and should be used as guidelines only.

 Is it possible to do it myself?

-Absolutely, everything you will need for this project is available to you but bear in mind that like any trade, rendering takes practice.
+Absolutely!
+Everything you’ll need for this project is available to you but bear in mind that, like any trade, rendering takes practice.